 How to Make Lemon Cranberry Muffins

 This recipe makes 9 to 10 extra large muffins.
 Start to preheat oven to 400°F. Prepare muffin baking trays that can hold 12 muffins.
-Fit each muffin hole with a liner.

-Combine all the dry ingredients in a small bowl.
-Combine all of the wet ingredients, except frozen cranberries, in a large bowl.
+Combine all of the wet ingredients, except frozen cranberries, in a medium bowl.
 Whisk the wet ingredients together to combine.

 Add the frozen cranberries and stir until evenly distributed.
 Do not over stir or your batter will turn pink.

 If you are making regular size muffins, check the muffins at 15 minutes for doneness.
 Place a toothpick in the centre of the muffin and if it comes out dry to the touch, then the muffins are ready.
+See recipe card for baking instructions for regular size muffins.

 Storage

-These lemon cranberry muffins store well in a bag at room temperature.
+These lemon cranberry muffins store well in a freezer bag at room temperature or in an airtight container.
 However note that Homemade muffins do not contain preservatives, so they need to be consumed within 3 to 4 days.
-If you make a lot of muffins, freeze half and take them out as you need them.
-Let them thaw out for an hour before consuming.

 Top tip